ZionVas/Diet-and-Workout-Recommendation-system-using-LangChain-and-OpenAI/README.md

 # Diet-and-Workout-Recommendation-system-using-LangChain-and-OpenAI

-A Web Application designed to deliver personalized Diet and Workout Recommendations by leveraging the capabilities of OpenAI model and LangChain Framework.
+# Introduction
+A Flask-based web application designed to deliver personalized diet and workout recommendations by leveraging the capabilities of the OpenAI GPT model and LangChain Framework.
+The primary objective is to create a user-friendly interface where individuals can input personal details such as age, gender, weight, height, dietary preferences, existing health conditions, regional food habits, and allergies.
+These inputs are then processed to generate customized recommendations, including suitable restaurants, breakfast, lunch, dinner, and workout routines.
+It showcases the potential of combining Flask for web development with the powerful language generation features of OpenAI's models, creating a seamless and interactive user experience.